 All you need to do now, is decide how long you’d like to take to be rich, then use the handy table I created for you just below, and even colour coded (it’s a pleasure :)), and look up what percentage of your net income you’d need to save to get there.
 The table assumes you’re starting with a zero net worth, so if you already have some investments you’ve got a jump on most people, and can use the most simple retirement calculator in the world instead.

 So if you want to be rich, and free to go surfing every day in 20 years’ time, all you need to do is make sure you save 44% of your net salary every month.
 Easy, that still leaves you with 56% of your net salary to spend every month.
 If you think it’s impossible, why not ask someone who earns half of what you do how they survive.
 It can be done.
 Now if that’s too slow, just save a little more.
 Doing that is a double edged sword, a bic razor with two blades if you like.
-If you save a little more, you are living on less, so your total stash you require becomes less.
+If you save a little more, you are living on less, so the total stash you require becomes less.
 Plus since you’re saving more you reach this new smaller stash level even faster.
 So let’s hang up the tie in 10 years instead.
 All you need to do for that is to save two thirds of your paycheck.

 Easy as pie.
 Now enjoy the life of leisure Mr. Gettingby, and try not to get eaten by a shark.
 After you’ve spent enough time catching a tan and sipping drinks from coconuts, why not give something back.
 I’m sure there are loads of ways your newfound free time could be used to help people around you…